Limits

 Let us apply the substitution method to find the limit of x2 – 2x + 1 if x approaches 1.

-If we use the limit laws for this case, it will be quite fast but also tedious since we have to write the limit notation repeatedly.
+Using the limit laws for this case will be pretty fast but tedious since we have to write the limit notation repeatedly.
 The limiting value, 1, is part of the domain of x2 – 2x + 1; it will not make the value of the function undefined if we substitute it.
 Therefore, we can use the substitution method to find the limit of the given function:

 limits 23